Salaboy/minions/README.md

-# Minions for minikube
+# Minions for minikube using Spring Cloud Kubernetes 2.x

 ## Aims

-To make an army of minions in minikube.
+To make an army of minions in minikube and to provide a Boss Service that minions can discover and contact.

 ## Pre-requisites